whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-23-Beauty-DNA-Subscription-Box-September-2015-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I like Beauty DNA and I think the value is definitely still there for me, but this month was kind of a miss.
 I loved last month's products, so maybe it's also because it's hard to follow up after such a great box.
 I've used both items already and will continue to use them until they're finished up, so at least that's good.
-But still, for $25, these two items are definitely still a deal for me.
+And for $25, these two items are definitely still a deal for me.
 I think I need to update my beauty profile to see if I get better results next month.</p>

 <p>Not a subscriber?
 You can <a href="https://www.beautydna.com/"><big>join here</big></a> to start your subscription for a monthly full-sized product that's personally matched to your skincare needs.
 I totally recommend them!</p>
 <br>